Lyapunov control-inspired strategies for quantum combinatorial optimization: Combining FALQON and QAOA

+This follows from the relationship between FALQON unitary operations and QAOA unitary operations, i.e., compare $\Up$ and $\Ud(\beta_{k})$ in Eqs.~\eqref{eq:driverunitary}--\eqref{eq:problemunitary} to the corresponding QAOA operations.

-For every graph, the set of parameters $\{ \beta_{k} \}$ is generated for a 10-layer circuit using FALQON as described in Algorithm \ref{algo1} with $\Hd$ as specified in Eq.~\eqref{eq:sigmaxdriver}.
-To use the results of FALQON to initialize QAOA, the $\beta_{k}$ derived from FALQON become the initial values for all $\beta_{k}$ in QAOA.
-Analogously, all $\gamma_{k}$ are initialized at $\Delta t$ for QAOA.
-Within the context of the 10-layer QAOA circuit, these two sets of parameters are then optimized using a quasi-Newton optimization method (BFGS).
+Within the context of a 10-layer QAOA circuit, the two sets of parameters $\{ \beta_{k} \}$ and $\{ \gamma_{k} \}$ are then optimized using a quasi-Newton optimization method (BFGS).
 For simplicity, we refer to this sequential FALQON + QAOA procedure as ``FALQON+''.
-In addition, we compare the performance of FALQON+ to QAOA with random initialilzation, i.e., we perform QAOA using multistart BFGS with 20 randomly-selected initial values for $\{ \beta_{k} \}$ and $\{ \gamma_{k} \}$.
+In addition, we compare the performance of FALQON+ to QAOA with multiple random initializations, i.e., we perform QAOA using multistart BFGS with 20 randomly-selected initial values for $\{ \beta_{k} \}$ and $\{ \gamma_{k} \}$.